 Educators & Field Trips

-We aim high at the Elliott Museum: to excite students, empower teachers and provide a unique learning experience.
+At the Elliott Museum and House of Refuge, we strive to excite students, empower teachers, and provide a unique learning experience.

 Schools & Groups

-We invite you to bring your students and groups to the Elliott Museum and House of Refuge for a unique learning experience.
+We invite you to bring your students and groups to the Elliott Museum and House of Refuge for unique learning experiences.

-The museum provides you with the flexibility of creating a customized field trip program that best suits your curriculum, budget and available time.
+The Museum provides you with the flexibility of creating a customized field trip program that best suits your curriculum, budget, and schedule.

 • 1 adult for every 10 students, grades 3 – 12

 • Note: We do not have storage for student lunches; Schools must provide coolers so they can remain on the bus.

 • No food or beverages are permitted in the Museum exhibit areas.

 • Bus parking location is behind the Museum.
 The driver may visit the Museum at no charge.